-A Delaware operating agreement is important for laying out the rights, duties, and roles of members of the organization.
-And, it’s important for dictating how the company will run its operations.
+A Delaware LLC operating agreement is an important document for laying out the rights, duties, and roles of members of the organization and dictating how the company will run its operations.

-In Delaware, operating agreements can be either written, oral, or implied.
+In Delaware, operating agreements can be written, oral, or implied.
 That means that you don’t have to create a paper copy of your operating agreement in order for it to be considered legal, although it is highly recommended to have it in writing.

 Step 1 – Choose a Business Name

 If you want to register your business name ahead of time, you can do that by paying a small fee.
-It will cost you $75 to reserve your LLC name while you get your paperwork in order.
+You can reserve your LLC name for 120 days while you get your paperwork in order.

 Step 2 – Choose a Registered Agent